Skip to main content

 Kraški Zrezek

-Veal or pork cutlet topped with Kraški pršut (prosciutto) and Karst cheese.
-Coastal region specialty combining land and sea influences.
+A veal or pork cutlet topped with Kraški pršut and Karst cheese.
+It is a coastal-region dish that draws on both land and sea.

 Allergens: